Kalifa and KolibaAfropop

 Seele Musicale Chamber Music Ensemble

-Sunday, August 6, 2pm Seele Musicale Chamber Ensemble returns to the Tower Hill Botanic Garden with a program of predominantly Baroque music for voice, strings, recorder and flute.
-The ensemble will perform works by Bach, Pergolesi and Handel, as well as a premiere of a piece by the late 20th century composer, Alan Hovhaness.
+Sunday, August 6, 2pm Seele Musicale Chamber Ensemble returns to the Tower Hill Botanic Garden with a program of predominantly Baroque music for voice, strings, and flute.
+The ensemble will perform works by Bach, Vivaldi and Copeland, as well as a premiere of a Concerto Capriccioso by the composer, R.A Moulds.
 “Seele,” pronounced “Zayla,” is the German word for “souls” and refers to the soul of the music as well as the souls of the composers and the musicians.

 George Crotty Trio